learn-co-curriculum/activerecord-migrations/README.md

   end
 end
 ```
-After running `rake db:migrate` we should make sure that the migration work.
+After running `rake db:migrate` we should make sure that the migration works.
 Head over to the `rake console` and type `Cat.column_names`.

 ```ruby